ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-ca.md

 > [!warning]
 >
-> The reinstallation will format all the disks on the server.
+> The reinstallation will overwrite all data on the server.
 We recommend taking a snapshot of your VPS before you continue, so that you can return to the previous state if you encounter any issues.
 >

 > [!primary]